danielfm/groovy-dice/README.txt

 5. "Thank you" list
 *******************

 This project wouldn't be possible without G2One Inc. and all Groovy contributors' great work.

 http://groovy.codehaus.org
 http://g2one.com

-This project is built by Maven 2.0.8, which is a very good tool to handle the project dependencies and reports.
+This project is built by Maven, which is a very good tool to handle the project dependencies and reports.

 http://maven.apache.org